Welcome to our education hub!

 We're passionate and committed to educating young people about waste and the three 'Rs' - reduce our waste, re-use our waste and recycle our waste!
 We've developed a selection of downloadable, fun activity sheets to raise awareness of waste, recycling and the environment.

-- Build Your Own Bird Feeder - we've also created a 'How to guide' that gives you step-by-step instructions by our Waste Education Manager, Jonathan Crisp
+- Build Your Own Bird Feeder - we've also created a video that gives you step-by-step instructions by our Waste Education Manager, Jonathan Crisp

 - Waste Wordsearch